davenverse/shellfish/docs/tutorial/creating_cli.md

   email: Email
 )
 ```
 The type aliases are great, not only for added readability, but they also provide a way of not accidentally passing the wrong argument to the function.
-You can also use refined types provided by nice libraries like [Iron Types](https://github.com/Iltotore/iron), but for the sake of simplicity, we will use plain strings.
+You can also use refined types provided by libraries like [Iron](https://github.com/Iltotore/iron), but for the sake of simplicity, we will use plain strings.

 We will also need a function to display the contact in a nice format.
-If you came from Java, this function is known to `toString()`.
-But in Scala, we use `show` for this purpose.

 ```scala 3
 //src/main/shellfish/contacts/domain/contact.scala